Nanga Custom Clipless Fountain Pen - in Grass/Blackberry Ebonite.

 Nanga Options and Upgrades:

 The Nanga is another pen style that allows for a few upgrades and options.
-You could add metal accent bands to the base of the cap, or add a HIDDEN RING clip (see the Tortoise Shell).
-The accent bands are available in several finishes (24k gold, nickel or Rhodium, and come in a variety of diameters with widths from 1 to 4mm (n 1mm increments).
+You could add metal accent bands to the base of the cap, or add a slot-mounted clip with a hidden ring (see the main page for a few pens made with this type of clip).
+The accent bands are available in several finishes (24k gold, nickel and Rhodium, and come in a variety of diameters with widths from 1 to 4mm (1mm increments).
 As stated above, you can also upgrade your pen with a 14k or 18k gold nib.
+For the fans of the Nanga MAGNUM, I also have a souce for the larger #8 nibs.
+However they are only available in the BOCK style nibs in 18k Gold or Titanium Semi-Flex.
+Contact me if you are interested.

-I also offer a variety of hand-made Pen Props and Pen Buttons.
+Miscellaneous items...
+I also offer a variety of other items: a) hand-made Props and Buttons for pens as well as Cuff-links in a variety of styles.
 You can order a Pen Prop in a material to match your pen, or any one of the wooden styles made in a variety of stained or dyed colors.
 The Pen Buttons are available for any of the clipless pens.
+The Cuff-links are available in a variety of styles and finishes and can be ordered with your choice of insets.

 About this Material: